ephread/PommePlate/README.md

 _Pomme Plate_ means "Flat Apple" in French.

 ## Download
-Rather than clone the entire project (an its history) head over to [releases](releases) to get the latest release.
+Rather than clone the entire project (and its history) head over to [releases](https://github.com/ephread/PommePlate/releases/) to get the latest release.

 ## Overview
 All mockups are available in SVG and PNG and Sketch project files.